iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > Speedy results..well up to date<br> :date: __2021-04-10 16:38:03__

 > Easy to setup and use.
 Minimal battery drain.<br> :date: __2021-03-24 13:36:27__

-> This app should be law to have during this pandemic<br> :date: __2021-03-24 12:24:10__

-> We r so Greatfull for the NHS AS IF IT WASN'T FOR THEM AN CARRIERS AND THE ONES WE DONT TALK ABOUT THEY ALL R AMAZING AN US THE GRAYS MUST BE SPEAKING FOR MILLIONS 💓💓 WE THANK U SO MUCH AN THEN SOME FOR EVER IN YOUR DEBTS XXXX<br> :date: __2021-03-23 16:35:15__

-> Excellent<br> :date: __2021-03-23 13:19:09__